 What You Need to Know: 5-Point Guide

 As this piece is being written, a hosting company in the United Kingdom is scrambling to recover its reputation after a technical glitch deleted more than five dozen virtual private servers, knocking some sites offline for days.
-Any business action you take involves risk, but clearly you want to avoid a hosting horror story like that.
+Any business action you take involves risk, but clearly, you want to start using WPX or similar reputable hosting platforms to avoid a hosting horror story like that.

 Here is a five-point guide to decide what company should host your website and apps: